2016 Texas Tech Red Raiders baseball team

-The 2016 Texas Tech Red Raiders baseball team represents Texas Tech University during the 2016 NCAA Division I baseball season.
-The Red Raiders play their home games at Dan Law Field at Rip Griffin Park as a member of the Big 12 Conference.
-They are led by head coach Tim Tadlock, in his 4th season at Texas Tech.
+The 2016 Texas Tech Red Raiders baseball team represented Texas Tech University during the 2016 NCAA Division I baseball season.
+The Red Raiders played their home games at Dan Law Field at Rip Griffin Park as a member of the Big 12 Conference.
+They were led by head coach Tim Tadlock, in his 4th season at Texas Tech.

 Previous season

 The 2015 Texas Tech Red Raiders baseball team notched a 31–24 (13–11) regular season record and finished third in the Big 12 Conference standings.
 The Red Raiders reached the 2015 Big 12 Conference baseball tournament championship game, where they were eliminated in the second round.
 Texas Tech did not receive an at-large bid to the 2015 NCAA Division I baseball tournament.